45.7

 About Pacific County, Washington

-Pacific County outpaces national average
+Pacific County sits below the national median

 Score breakdown